-227 Prayer
+Prayer

-Justice is about connecting with God, holding both our action and limitations before God, and seeking in prayer the well-being and flourishing of others.
-We are called to "pray daily" and "worship with others regularly."
+190. Justice is about connecting with God, holding both our action and limitations before God, and seeking in prayer the well-being and flourishing of others.
+We are called to 'pray daily' and 'worship with others regularly.'
 In prayer, we may express our anger, our powerlessness and our passion for change in the face of many tragedies and injustices, confess our failings, and offer our thanks for small or large positive change.
 This way of being involves connecting to the character and work of the God of justice, so that we draw on limitless divine grace, and live hopefully.

-Section 5: Practices for justice - approaches to practicing justice: ways of doing
+Approaches to practising justice: ways of doing